KidSysco/jquery-ui-month-picker/README.md

 for parsing and formatting dates, but you can use any third party library you would like:
 <pre>
 $.widget('MyOrg.MomentMonthPicker', $.KidSysco.MonthPicker, {

+	// Set the default format.
+	options: {
+		MonthFormat: 'MM {YYYY}',
+	},

+	// Set the format to use with the HTML 5 month input.
+	MonthInputFormat: 'YYYY-MM',

     /**
      * @param str		{String} A string representing a date in the given format.
      * @param format	{String} The format used to parse the str argument.